TaoYang225/TaoYang225.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at School of Computer Science and Engineering, Sun Yat-sen University (SYSU) since 2020, surpervised by Prof. [XiaoJun Quan](https://sites.google.com/site/xiaojunquan/homepage).
+I am a Ph.D. student at School of Computer Science and Engineering, Sun Yat-sen University (SYSU) since 2020.
 I received my master degree in Control Engineering and bachelor degree in Electronic Information Engineering from Civil Aviation University of China.
-During my postgraduate study, I worked as a research intern at Center for Applied Mathematics (CAM)，Tianjin University for two years.
-I had strong interests in natural language processing (NLP) during this period, which made me decide to continue for a doctorate.
+Since 2017, I have been working as an intern at the Center for Applied Mathematics (CAM) of Tianjin University for two years.
+During this time, I developed a strong interest in Natural Language Processing (NLP), which led me to decide to pursue my Ph.D.

 My research areas currently include **Pretrained Models Tuning**, **Attribution**, **Text-based Personality Detection**, etc.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->